On mixing and sparse ergodic theorems: Removing the dependence on the spectral gap

-\end{lem} Moreover, we obtain similar estimates for any other basis vector as well, informally such a result follows from the fact that the decay rate at infinity of all the other basis vectors are the same as the spherical vectors, hence the asymptotics near zero of their Fourier transforms behave the same - \begin{lem} Let $n$ be an integer and $f_{n}$ be the weight $n$ vector in the complementary series representation $V_{s}$, for $0<t<1$ we have $\lvert \hat{f_{n}}(t) \rvert \lesssim t^{2s-1}$. \end{lem} \begin{proof} The formula for vector of weight $n$ in $V_{s}$ is given by -
+Moreover, we obtain similar estimates for any other basis vector as well, informally such a result follows from the fact that the decay rate at infinity of all the other basis vectors are the same as the spherical vectors, hence the asymptotics near zero of their Fourier transforms behave the same - \begin{lem} Let $n$ be an integer and $f_{n}$ be the weight $n$ vector in the complementary series representation $V_{s}$, for $0<t<1$ we have $\lvert \hat{f_{n}}(t) \rvert \lesssim t^{2s-1}$. \end{lem} \begin{proof}